 The Comptroller's Office serves as the legal custodian of stocks, bonds, savings accounts and other property (except real property) that are reported to us as unclaimed after three years by banks and other financial institutions.
-We have records on hundreds of thousands of accounts worth hundreds of millions of dollars.
+We have hundreds of thousands of records worth hundreds of millions of dollars.

 The owners or their legitimate heirs can claim the funds at any time.
 There is no statute of limitations.
-You can find out if the Comptroller's office is holding property for you by checking our website anytime.
+You can find out if the Comptroller's Office is holding property for you by checking our website.
 You may also conduct a nationwide search by state using the NAUPA and MissingMoney websites.

 For more information, read the Unclaimed Property Business Tax Tip #19